Emtricitabine and Tenofovir disoproxil fumarate

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

-Keep a supply of emtricitabine and tenofovir on hand.
+Keep a supply of emtricitabine and tenofovir DF on hand.
 Do not wait until you run out of medication to refill your prescription.

-It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
-You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
-It is also important information to carry with you in case of emergencies.
+Keep a written list of all of the prescription and nonprescription (over-the-counter) medicines, vitamins, minerals, and dietary supplements you are taking.
+Bring this list with you each time you visit a doctor or if you are admitted to the hospital.
+You should carry the list with you in case of emergencies.